SaiSindhuja197/mslearn-fabric/Instructions/Labs/Intro.md

 Participants should have:

-- Basic understanding of cloud computing concepts and familiarity with Microsoft Azure services.
 - Knowledge of data integration principles and experience with data formats and sources.
 - Understanding of SQL and relational database concepts, and familiarity with data warehousing solutions.
 - Familiarity with machine learning concepts and experience with programming languages like Python or R